tldr-pages/tldr/pages/common/nxc-ldap.md

 `nxc ldap {{192.168.178.2}} -u {{username}} -p {{password}} --active-users`

-- Collect data about the targeted domain and automatically import these data into bloodhound:
+- Collect data about the targeted domain and automatically import these data into BloodHound:

 `nxc ldap {{192.168.178.2}} -u {{username}} -p {{password}} --bloodhound --collection {{All}}`